Interview with American Battlefield Trust's 2017 Abroe-Carter Award winner: David Wege

 Why is learning about the Civil War important for students today?

 The Civil War created the United States.
 Before the end of the war, many citizens gave allegiance to their state before their country.
-I recently asked my students about the value of history as part of an application for a field trip (sponsored in part by the Trust's Field Trip Fund).
+I recently asked my students about the value of history as part of an application for a field trip (sponsored in part by the Trust's History Field Trip Grant Program).
 One replied, "I believe that when you study history out of a textbook you never really grasp the meaning of the words that are written.
 This trip will provide a “hands-on” experience and truly bring out the reality of the events that took place there.
 This will make history become more realistic and give me a new perspective on learning history.”
 That student's insight is exactly what I am trying to teach.

 How easy/hard is it to teach Civil War history in today’s educational environment?
 Why?

 I am blessed to teach in a school where I have free reign with the history curriculum.
 Therefore, I can choose to spend six to seven weeks on the conflict.
 That being said, I am often asked why I "waste" that much time on events from 150-some-years ago.
 My answer is simple: echoes of the Civil War are still sounding in politics and society today.
 The sacrifice of soldiers and citizens from the 1860s has much to teach us about being Americans in the modern world.
 Not all of the lessons taught are good, but most have value from which we can learn.

 Many critics of today’s educational system say, “Teachers aren’t teaching history anymore!”
 How do you respond to that?

 I do fear that schools have replaced history classes with other curricula.
 We discuss this in my classroom, and students say that they are amazed at what friends from other schools simply don't know or haven't been taught.
 It is imperative that students be exposed to their history and heritage.

 What are some of the things you do in your classes to teach the Civil War?